skoolkid/pyskool/_sources/whatis.txt

 In 1984, Microsphere published `Skool Daze`_, a game for the `Sinclair ZX Spectrum`_.
 In 1985, the sequel `Back to Skool`_ was published.

-Each game was based in a boys' school (though Back to Skool added a playground and a girls' school) and revolved around the antics of Eric, the hero.
+Each game is based in a boys' school (though Back to Skool adds a playground and a girls' school) and revolves around the antics of Eric, the hero.
 In Skool Daze, Eric must steal his report card from the school safe - the combination of which must be extracted from the teachers' brains using flashing shields or, in the case of the history teacher, post-hypnotic suggestion.
 In Back to Skool,